andandandand/kisz-mlops-docker/README.md

   - [Fedora](https://docs.docker.com/engine/install/fedora/)
   - [Debian](https://docs.docker.com/engine/install/debian/)
 - Ensure Docker Compose is installed: [Install Docker Compose](https://docs.docker.com/compose/install/).
+#### Create a Docker Account:
+- Create a Docker Account to be able to use all the features of Docker: [Docker signup page](https://hub.docker.com/signup)
+- Open Docker Desktop and login to your account.
 ### Step 2: Install Git

 - Download and install Git from the [official site](https://git-scm.com/).